COVID-19 Operations and Learning Plan

 - I have a question that's not covered elsewhere or listed above.
 How can I ask it?

-Once we have returned to campus: to notify Wiseburn of a possible or positive COVID-19 test, please immediately contact the district's COVID-19 safety officer, Nisha Dugal, via email at email@example.com.
+Once we have returned to campus: to notify Wiseburn of a possible or positive COVID-19 test, please immediately contact your school site and the district's COVID-19 safety officer, Nisha Dugal, via email at firstname.lastname@example.org.

 If you have inquiries related to specific school sites (such as email lists, schedules, enrollment, and specific school plans and procedures), please reach out directly to your individual school site secretary: